Sri Lanka extends daily power cut as Chinese plant fails again

 Sri Lanka imposed power cuts in July for the first time since 2001 after the Chinese-built coal power plant at Norochcholai failed for a fifth time since it was commissioned in March last year.

-The state-run Ceylon Electricity Board (CEB) later repaired the 300 megawatt (MW) plant, but another technical failure has forced the utility to again turn off electricity for two hours and 15 minutes daily.
+The state-run Ceylon Electricity Board CEB.L later repaired the 300 megawatt MW.L plant, but another technical failure has forced the utility to again turn off electricity for two hours and 15 minutes daily.

 "In our opinion, it has not been performing up to the standards and up to the expected level," Anura Wijepala, CEB's deputy head told reporters referring to the country's only coal-fired power plant.